Sabians: In the Quran

-The two first verses have generally been interpreted to mean that the Sabians belonged to the People of the Book (ahl al-kitāb, cf. 5:68), just like the Jews, the Christians and –only according to some interpretations– the Zoroastrians (the 'Magians', al-majūs).
+The two first verses have generally been interpreted to mean that the Sabians belonged to the People of the Book (ahl al-kitāb, cf. 5:68), just like the Jews, the Christians and, according to a few interpretations, the Zoroastrians (the 'Magians', al-majūs).
 However, neither of the three verses give any indication of who the Sabians might have been or what they may have believed.
 According to François de Blois, the fact that they are classified in the Quran among Abrahamic monotheists renders it unlikely that they were either the polytheists of Harran or the Mandaeans, the latter of whom defined themselves in opposition to the Abrahamic prophetic tradition.